EBT/CalFresh, WIC & Senior Nutrition Coupons

 The Market Match program is made possible through two general funding sources, a Specialty Crop Block Grant offered by the California Department of Food and Agriculture and philanthropic efforts that raise funds for Market Match incentive dollars.
 SCCFM has also pledged funding which has boosted support for the Market Match program at various markets.
 Additional supporters in past years have included the City and County of Santa Cruz, Second Harvest Food Bank and the Kaiser Permanente Foundation.

 Beginning in June of 2020 the City of Santa Cruz began sponsoring an ongoing Double Match at the Downtown Santa Cruz Farmers’ Market with a federal grant related to COVID-19 and essential services.
-Currently this grant is expected to fund the Market Match Double Program at this market only into 2022.
+This grant funded the Market Match Double Program at this market only through June of 2023, over three years.
+While funding through the City has ended at this point we are incredibly grateful for their contributions and are looking for alternative grants/sponsorship to restart the program.

-The Senior Voucher Program provides seniors who qualify (based on age and income) with a booklet with $20-$50 in vouchers.
+The Senior Voucher Program provides seniors who qualify (based on age and income) with a booklet of $50 in vouchers.
 The vouchers can be used to purchase fresh vegetables and fruit at the farmers’ markets.
 You can direct questions to the Senior Council at (831) 688-0400.